Stoke-on-Trent railway station: History

+On 14 September 2015, the station began its new development project.
+Platform 1 saw the introduction of automatic ticket barriers in December 2015, along with new fast ticket machines.
+The historic entrance onto platform 2 following reconstruction work was reopened in February 2016, with new automatic ticket barriers and ticket machines.
+Alongside this, platform 2 gained a new retail space and the waiting room was also refurbished, opening in January 2016.

 Design

 The station is situated in Winton Square, which is described as Britain's only piece of major town planning undertaken by a railway company specifically to offset a station building.
-The station is a Grade II* listed building, one of four listed buildings in the square—the North Stafford Hotel, directly opposite the station, is also Grade II* listed while a statue of Josiah Wedgwood and a row of railway cottages either side of the square are grade II listed.
+It is a Grade II* listed building, one of four listed buildings in the square; the North Stafford Hotel, directly opposite the station, is also Grade II* listed, while a statue of Josiah Wedgwood and a row of railway cottages either side of the square are Grade II listed.

-The building is constructed of dark red brick with black diapering and stone dressings.
+The building is constructed of dark red brick, with black diapering and stone dressings.
 It has three Dutch-style gables; the central gable has a prominent first-floor bay window, which is decoratively mullioned, above which is a parapet bearing the NSR's coat of arms.
 Behind the bay window is the boardroom of the NSR, while the remainder of the upper floor was designed as office space.
 Either side of the bay window is a terrace, which runs across the top of an arcade of Tuscan columns flanking seven arches, each of which contains a fanlight.